ccaudek/prl_memory/doc/procedure.md

 TODO

-1. So far I have used a trimmed version of the videos.
-Now I need to use the full-length videos.
-Done.

-2. I need to be sure that all arguments are passed to the script, so as to be able to distinguish between the outputs of the 4 different conditions.
+1. I need to be sure that all arguments are passed to the script, so as to be able to distinguish between the outputs of the 4 different conditions.
 Also I need to know the order in which the outputs had been generated.

-3. The images and the videos used in the 4 conditions are different.
-I need to understand whether I need to generate 4 different executables, and this does not requires to distribute the folders with the images and the videos, or I need to share the folders with images and videos, and to create a single executable.

-4. Change the Python script so that the Excel files are all saved in the `output_data_prl_memory` directory.
+2. Change the Python script so that the Excel files are all saved in the `output_data_prl_memory` directory.